 The successful candidate will join a diverse team of researchers within the Earth Dynamics Research Group (http://geodynamics.curtin.edu.au/) led by recent ARC Australian Laureate Fellow Prof. Z.X.
 Li and ARC Future Fellow Luc Doucet within the School of Earth and Planetary Sciences.
 Curtin University is home to one of Australia’s leading institutions for geoscience research and has an excellent international reputation for quality research and extensive research infrastructure.

 Please contact Uwe Kirscher for additional information (email@example.com).

-Applicants must have either 1st class Honours (or equivalent qualification with research experience) or a MSc in the Earth sciences or other relevant fields.
-Experience in palaeomagnetism and working in the field will be beneficial.
+Applicants must have either 1st class Honours (or equivalent qualification with research experience) or MSc in the Earth sciences (or other relevant field).

-- Details of BSc (Hons.) and MSc including: copies of transcripts showing lists of courses with grades and the abstract of your thesis (if applicable).
+- details of BSc (Hons.) and/or MSc, including copies of academic transcripts and the abstract of your thesis (if applicable),